Battle of Sedan (1940): Battle of Stonne

-The German High Command did not want to exploit the victory at Sedan and Bulson until the German infantry divisions had caught up with the three Panzer divisions.
+The German High Command did not want to exploit the victory at Sedan and Bulson until their infantry divisions had caught up with the three panzer divisions.
 To Guderian, this was madness and would throw away the victory at Sedan and allow the enemy time to recover and reorganise its still formidable armoured units.
 Guderian decided to push for the Channel, even if it meant ignoring the High Command and Hitler himself.
-Guderian ordered the 10th Panzer Division and Infantry Regiment Großdeutschland to hold the Sedan bridgehead, while the 1st and 2nd Panzer Divisions struck north west, towards the Channel.
-Now that they were pushing largely at an 'open door', the 1st and 2nd Panzer Divisions advanced into the undefended French rear with speed.
+He ordered the 10th Panzer Division and the Infantry Regiment Großdeutschland to hold the Sedan bridgehead, while the 1st and 2nd Panzer Divisions struck north-west towards the Channel.
+Now that they were pushing largely at an 'open door', the 1st and 2nd quickly advanced into the undefended French rear.

 The Sedan bridgeheads were not securely under German control, though, and French forces were massing to the south.
-Guderian decided it was better to mount an aggressive defence given the lack of any suitable anti-tank weapons for a defensive battle.
-The better option would be to attack rather than defend.
-The advance of the 1st and 2nd Panzer Divisions had assisted his progress.
+Guderian decided it would be better to mount an aggressive defence, given the lack of any suitable anti-tank weapons for a defensive battle.
+It was better attack rather than defend.
+The advance of the 1st and 2nd Panzer Divisions assisted his progress.
 They ran into and defeated elements of X Corps near Chémery-sur-Bar.
-The French Corps was heading towards Sedan, but withdrew southward after the engagement.
+The French corps was heading towards Sedan, but withdrew southward after the engagement.
 Any potential threat on the German western flank had been removed.

-Part of Guderian's original plan had called for a feint south towards and behind the Maginot Line, to mask the intention to thrust to the channel.
-General Franz Halder had dropped this from Fall Gelb, but Guderian resurrected it and ordered the 10th Panzer Division and Großdeutschland Infantry Regiment to attack across the Stonne plateau.
-In this innocuous town, a vicious two-day battle took place in which the Germans came face to face with the premier French tank, the Char B1-Bis, for the only time.
-One of these tanks, commanded by Pierre Billotte, proved invulnerable to German anti-tank fire and took 140 hits, and knocked out 13 German tanks (two Panzer IV and eleven Panzer III) and a number of anti-tank guns.
-It transpired that the French had concentrated their own armour there to mount another attack on the Sedan bridgeheads.
-The battle of Stonne took place between 15 and 17 May, and the town changed hands 17 times.
+Part of Guderian's original plan had called for a feint south towards and behind the Maginot Line to mask the thrust to the Channel.
+General Franz Halder had dropped this from Fall Gelb, but Guderian resurrected it and ordered the 10th Panzer Division and the Infantry Regiment Großdeutschland to attack across the Stonne plateau.
+In this innocuous town, a vicious two-day battle took place in which the Germans came face-to-face with the premier French tank, the Char B1-Bis, for the only time.
+One of these tanks, commanded by Pierre Billotte, proved invulnerable to German anti-tank fire and took 140 hits, and knocked out 13 German tanks (two Panzer IVs and 11 Panzer IIIs) and a number of anti-tank guns.
+The French had concentrated their own armour there to mount another attack on the Sedan bridgeheads.
+The Battle of Stonne took place between 15 and 17 May, and the town changed hands 17 times.
 Ultimately the failure of the French to hold it meant the final failure to eliminate the Sedan bridgeheads.